-An appeal approved by the committee may require that certain conditions be met in order for financial aid eligibility to be reinstated on a probationary basis for the subsequent semester of enrollment.
+An appeal approved by the committee may require an academic plan which is a set of certain conditions that must be met in order for financial aid eligibility to be reinstated on a probationary basis for the subsequent semester of enrollment.
+Some academic plans may expand over the course of multiple terms but will be monitored on a term by term basis and may be terminated at any time that the conditions are not met.
 The Financial Aid Office will continue to monitor each recipient's academic progress to ensure that the conditions of the probationary status are successfully completed.

 Students for whom an appeal for financial aid reinstatement is denied may continue enrollment at CPTC at their own expense.